+Those interested in pursuing careers as podiatrists must first complete bachelor's degree programs.
+This is followed by application to an accredited college of podiatric medicine.
+Students may choose to further specialize and must be licensed in order to legally practice.
 Most podiatrists begin their educations by earning bachelor's degrees.
 While many students choose to major in science-related fields, it is generally not required.
 Students who hold unrelated bachelor's degrees may be asked to complete certain science courses before applying to podiatry school.
 A Doctor of Podiatric Medicine degree must be earned in order to practice as a podiatrist.

 The Doctor of Podiatric Medicine (DPM) is a 4-year, specialized medical degree program.
 Although the first two years of study are similar to those of Medical Doctor (M.D.) degree programs, students in their third and fourth years take podiatry-specific courses, including lower-extremity biomechanics, lower-limb anatomy and podiatric trauma.
 Clinical rotations are also required in areas like radiology and podiatric surgery.
 Some common course topics in these programs might include:

 All podiatrists must be state licensed before they can legally practice.
 This involves holding a DPM degree from an accredited institution and passing an officially administered oral and written exam.
 Additional requirements may vary from state to state.
 A passing score on the National Board of Podiatric Medical Examiners (NBPME) exam may qualify podiatrists for licensing in some states.
 The NBPME exam consists of three sections that are generally taken in sequence.